Which side of the material should face up when I feed it into the plotter?

 I need color palettes for Adobe or Corel.
 Where can I find those?

-At the bottom of the page or on the individual product pages.
+Please click here for our color palette download page.
 Most of our product lines have palettes available.
 Please note these are as close as an approximation as possible- to ensure the color is exactly what you need, consult your Product Color Guide.
 If you need one, request one here!

 The material is not weeding right, what do I do?